Key takeaways from the Trump’s State of the Union address

 4) A night of special guests

-Every U.S. president called a special guest since President Ronald Reagan has relied on it as a means of exhibiting a policy proposal and, at the same time, recognizing the valor of noteworthy individuals.
-These moments give – even in the extremely acrimonious of times – the president an opportunity to solicit bipartisan approbation and applause.
+Every U.S. president has called a special guest since President Ronald Reagan relied on it to present a policy proposal and recognize the valour of noteworthy individuals.
+These moments give the president—even in the most acrimonious of times—an opportunity to solicit bipartisan approbation and applause.

-For instance, he gave them “once in a lifetime” moment by letting her meet husband and the children their father, an Army sergeant who had spent the last seven months dealing with Taliban in Afghanistan.
+For instance, he gave them a “once in a lifetime” moment by letting her meet their husband and the children of their father, an Army sergeant who had spent the last seven months dealing with the Taliban in Afghanistan.

-“We could not keep him waiting any longer,” President Trump said in a moment seemed grabbed from a script of a daytime talk show.
+“We could not keep him waiting any longer,” President Trump said in a tone that seemed straight from a daytime talk show script.

 5) Policy grab-bag

-Democrat Bill Clinton used to be known for his plan-demonstrating State of the Union addresses, which would bring listeners with a laundry list of ideas & proposals of varying scope and prospects for future.
+Democrat Bill Clinton used to be known for his plan-demonstrating State of the Union addresses, which would provide listeners with a laundry list of ideas and proposals of varying scope and prospects for the future.

-That’s not exactly Donald Trump did, but he at least highlighted a few priorities – none of which have much optimism for success in a Congress overwhelmed by partisan gridlock.
+That’s not exactly what Donald Trump did, but he at least highlighted a few priorities—none of which are highly optimistic about success in a Congress overwhelmed by partisan gridlock.

-Trump called more finances to support vocational training in U.S. public schools and for step to moderate the cost of prescription drugs.
-All these announcements by the president prompted chants from House Democrats touting their already signed legislation that the Republican-rich Senate has yet to take up.
+Trump called for more funding to support vocational training in U.S. public schools and for steps to moderate the cost of prescription drugs.
+These announcements by the president prompted chants from House Democrats touting their already signed legislation that the Republican-rich Senate has yet to take up.

-Groans of Democrats turned loader when the president suggested he was keen to ensure that health insurance always covers the pre-existing conditions.
-The reaction from Democrats was a reflection of the fact that Donald Trump backs a lawsuit that would reverse the law providing those protections.
+Groans of Democrats turned loader when the president suggested he was keen to ensure that health insurance always covers pre-existing conditions.
+The reaction from Democrats was a reflection of the fact that Donald Trump backed a lawsuit that would reverse the law providing those protections.

-Infrastructure cost, the white whale of bipartisan legislators of the entirety of Donald Trump presidency, garnered massive applause, as did yet another call for a U.S. mission to the Moon and Mars.
+Infrastructure cost, the white whale of bipartisan legislators throughout Donald Trump’s presidency, garnered massive applause, as did yet another call for a U.S. mission to the Moon and Mars.

 Trump, in his 4th State of the Union speech, called for a law permitting victims of crimes by unregistered immigrants to sue cities that don’t work with the federal immigration authorities.
 The president also asserted a ban on late-term abortions.
 Both these calls from the president received icy glares from the Democrats.